leobalter/shadowrealms-polyfill/README.md

 assert.sameValue(Object.getPrototypeOf(wrappedRedFn), Function.prototype);
 ```

-The injected module namespace and function is not leaked within the Red Realm, but can observe things only from the Red Realm.
+The injected module namespace and function is not leaked within the Red ShadowRealm, but can observe things only from the Red ShadowRealm.

 ```javascript
 // specifier.js: